 Before then, I did not know anything about web hosting or SEO.

-In 2017 when bought my own domain and host, I was still a noob.
+In 2017 when I bought my own domain and host, I was still a noob.

 I would blog about anything and everything.

 In the morning, I would blog about online jobs, write about politics in the afternoon and close the day by blogging about health towards evening.
-I would then share all these stories to my friends on Facebook and they would say how talented I am in writing.
+I would then share all these stories to my friends on Facebook and they would comment how talented I was in writing.